 If AvatarKey = [“GEM0S42KIH” or “CG6JRI0XIX” or “WDMTMU4SV2”], then AssignedStage = IV

-This rule applies to 6 patients, all cutaneous; 5 patients in Group A and 1 patient in Group C (ILE2DL0KMW)
+This rule applies to 10 patients, all cutaneous; 8 patients in Group A, 1 patient in Group B (DVJMQLZBJV), and 1 patient in Group C (ILE2DL0KMW)

 AssignedStage

 Once AssignedStage field is populated by a rule, it should not be further evaluated by the remainder of the script.
 This simplifies the rules if the script can be written so that the assignment happens in this order and the patient is no longer evaluated once assigned.